 - A list of Nursing homes affected (The list is sadly long)

 - A Graph of Cumulative tests conducted with a graph showing pending vs completed tests

 - Data on the demographics of who has COVID-19

 - A graph of Health Care workers with confirmed cases by county over time

 - The restrictions per county

-The most interesting chart is the comparison of countries cumulative .
+The most interesting chart is the comparison of countries cumulative.
 The chart of April 25th showed that most countries were leveling off except for LA County and Kings County.
 Looking at the data for May 1, 2020.
-Kings county is now doubling their cases every 4.2 days.
-LA has dropped to a doubling of cases ever 16.9 days.
+Kings County is now doubling its cases every 4.2 days.
+LA has dropped to a doubling of cases every 16.9 days.

 July 4, 2020 update